amathislab/ProprioceptiveIllusions/README.md

 ## Acknowledgements

-This code for this project is partly based on two previous works in the lab: [DeepDraw](https://github.com/amathislab/DeepDraw), and [Task-driven-Proprioception](https://github.com/amathislab/Task-driven-Proprioception).
+Code for this project is partly based on two previous works in the lab: [DeepDraw](https://github.com/amathislab/DeepDraw), and [Task-driven-Proprioception](https://github.com/amathislab/Task-driven-Proprioception).
 We thank the authors of these works for their contributions, and we encourage you to check them out!

 We thank Alberto Chiappa and Andy Bonnetto for their helpful technical input.
 We thank Michael Dimitriou, Anne Kavounoudias, Bianca Ziliotto and Alessandro Marin Vargas for discussions.